Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Experiments

 Tests are executed setting the genetic algorithm with a (fixed) population size of 30 individuals, and performing a maximum of 40 evolutions for the synthesis; a check on the fitness value is however performed terminating the optimization if the fitness does not change for 15 evolutions.
 This setup has been chosen to allow a fair comparison with the previously obtained results \cite{odse,odse2_ijcnn_2013}.
 The genetic algorithm performs roulette wheel selection, two-point crossover, and random mutation on the aforementioned codes $\underline{\mathbf{c}}_i$, encoding the real-valued model parameters; in addition, the genetic algorithm implements an elitism strategy which automatically imports the fittest individual into the next population.
 In all configurations, we executed the system setting $\eta=0.9$ and $\varsigma=0.2$ in Eq. \ref{eq:objective_func} and \ref{eq:f2}, respectively.
-Moreover, the neighborhood size parameter $s$ characterizing the MS algorithm, which affects both ODSE2v2 and ODSE2v2-MST versions, has been set as follows: 10 for the L-L, L-M, and L-H, 20 for AIDS, 2 for P, 8 for G, and finally 100 for either M and C-D. Note that these values has been defined according to the training dataset sizes and considering some preliminary tests.
+Moreover, the $s$ parameter affecting the MS algorithm has been set as follows: 10 for the L-L, L-M, and L-H, 20 for AIDS, 2 for P, 8 for G, and finally 100 for either M and C-D. Note that these values has been defined according to the training dataset sizes and considering some preliminary tests.
 Each dataset has been processed five times using different random seeds, reporting hence the average test set classification accuracy together with its standard deviation.
 We report also the required average serial CPU time and the average RS size obtained after the synthesis.
-Tests have been conducted on a regular desktop machine with an Intel Core2 Quad CPU Q6600 at 2.40GHz and 4Gb of RAM; software is implemented in C++ on a Linux operating system (Ubuntu 12.04) by making use of the SPARE library \cite{spare_graph_2013}.
+Tests have been conducted on a regular desktop machine with an Intel Core2 Quad CPU Q6600 at 2.40GHz and 4Gb of RAM; software is implemented in C++ on a Linux operating system using the SPARE library \cite{spare_graph_2013}.
 Finally, the computing time is measured using the \textit{clock()} routine of the standard \textit{ctime} library.